ericyung1998/customer-attrition/README.md

 # customer-attrition-classification

 ISOM3360 - Data Mining for Business Analytics: Project
-- Report that details the strategies to reduce customer attrition based on the machine learning analysis on customer data to determine influencial features that dictate customer churn
+- Report that details the strategies to reduce customer attrition based on the machine learning analysis on customer data to determine influential features that dictate customer churn

 <br>